beechwoodswimclubky/BeechwoodSwimClub/src/pages/faqs.md

 <div class="tab">
 <input type="radio" id="faq8" name="rd"><label class="tab-label" for="faq8">Can members bring non-members with them to the swim club?</label>
-<div class="tab-content">Yes, memberships come with guest passes.
+<div class="tab-content">Yes, memberships paid in full by March 15th come with five (5) guest passes.
 After guest passes are used, guests can attend with a member in good-standing for a daily fee.
-Information regarding guest access to the pool can be found here.</div>
+Information regarding guest access to the pool can be found <a href="https://www.beechwoodswimclub.org/pool/">here</a>.</div>
 </div>

 <div class="tab">
 <input type="radio" id="faq9" name="rd"><label class="tab-label" for="faq9">As a member, who can I contact with issues or suggestions?</label>
 <div class="tab-content">We are a member-owned swim club and, thus, the satisfaction of our members is extremely important.
 For daily issues, management is available to assist you.
-The head manager for the 2021 season is Nick Hovan, who can be contacted through the front office.
+The head manager for the 2025 season is Jennifer, who can be contacted through the front office.
 For broader issues or suggestions regarding swim club policy and operations, the board of directors is here to listen and provide answers.
 For this season, the board of directors is:

 * Stephanie Bogenschutz Josh Colvin – President
 * John Piccirillo – Vice President
 * Eric Mooney – Treasurer
-* Laurie Baurer – Secretary
+* Laurie Bauer – Secretary
 * Cheryl Ralph – Director
 * Stephanie Eby – Director
 * Josh Colvin – Director